jamesdabbs/pi-base/README.md

 ### TODO

 * Get proof tracing visualization working
+* Fix links on the home page

+* Migrate to storing formulae as JSON

 * Finish updating styling throughout
-  - Login pages
-  - Description edit pages
-  - Live filters
+  - Trait index
   - Sticky footer
   - Search box

-* Migrate to storing formulae as JSON

 * Figure out why trait specs are failing when run en masse, but not individually
 * Prefetch all relevant traits when checking a theorem against a space
 * Stress test sucker_punch